MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 ## What is the Azure Quantum Resource Estimator?

-Designed specifically for post-NISQ, fault-tolerant quantum systems, the Azure Quantum Resource Estimator allows you to assess architectural decisions, compare qubit technologies, and determine the resources needed to execute a given quantum algorithm.
+The Azure Quantum Resource Estimator is a powerful tool that allows you to estimate the resources needed to execute a given quantum algorithm on a fault-tolerant quantum computer.

-The Azure Quantum Resource Estimator provides the number of physical qubits, wall clock time, and required computational resources for each program submitted, as well as details of the formulas and values used for each estimate.
+It provides the total number of physical and logical qubits, runtime, , as well as details of the formulas and values used for each estimate.

-The Resource Estimator is built on community supported Quantum Intermediate Representation (QIR), so it's extensible and portable.
-It supports any language that translates to QIR for example, Q# and Qiskit.

-It breaks down the resources required for a quantum algorithm, including the total number of physical qubits, the computational resources required including wall clock time, and the details of the formulas and values used for each estimate.
 This means algorithm development becomes the focus, with the goal of optimizing performance and decreasing cost.
+With the Azure Quantum Resource Estimator, you can compare qubit technologies, quantum error correction schemes, and other hardware characteristics to understand how they impact the resources needed to run a quantum program.

-For the first time, it is possible to compare resource estimates for quantum algorithms at scale across different hardware profiles.
-Start from well-known, pre-defined qubit parameter settings and quantum error correction (QEC) schemes or configure unique settings across a wide range of machine characteristics such as operation error rates, operation speeds, and error correction schemes and thresholds.
+You can start from well-known, pre-defined qubit parameter settings and quantum error correction (QEC) schemes or configure unique settings across a wide range of machine characteristics such as operation error rates, operation speeds, and error correction schemes and thresholds.

-The Azure Quantum Resource Estimator allows you to understand the resources required to run a particular algorithm.
-By incorporating the Resource Estimator in your development workflow and continuously evaluating your quantum program, you can understand how implementation changes to the program impact resource consumption.

 > [!TIP]
-> The Azure Quantum Resource Estimator is **free of charge** and is available to all Azure Quantum users.
-See how to [Enable the Resource Estimator](xref:microsoft.quantum.quickstarts.computing.resources-estimator#enable-the-azure-quantum-resource-estimator-target-in-your-workspace).
+> The Azure Quantum Resource Estimator is **free of charge** and doesn't require an Azure account.

+The Resource Estimator supports any language that translates to QIR for example, Q# and Qiskit.
 To get started, see [Run your first resource estimate](xref:microsoft.quantum.quickstarts.computing.resources-estimator).

 ## What features make the Resource Estimator unique?

-The quantum computin stack can be divided into three levels: the application level, the quantum programming or compilation level, and the hardware or modeling level.
-The following diagram shows the quantum computing stack components.
+The Resource Estimator is a powerful tool that involves all levels of quantum computing stack.
+The quantum computing stack can be divided into three levels: the application level, the quantum programming or compilation level, and the hardware or modeling level.
+The Resource Estimator allows you to customize the parameters of each level and analyze how they impact the overall resources needed to run a quantum program.

-The Resource Estimator is a powerful tool that involves different levels of computation.

 :::image type="content" source="media/resource-estimator-stack-computing.png" alt-text="Chart showing the levels of the quantum computing stack of the Resource Estimator. .":::